Opinion: Löw's Nations League tragedy threatens Germany’s reputation | DW | 18.11.2020

 Germany's 6-0 defeat by Spain on Tuesday was yet another devastating low for Joachim Löw.
-The fact he is still in his job is a shocking indictment of the DFB’s failures as well as Löw’s, writes DW’s Michael da Silva.
+The fact he is still in his job is a shocking indictment of the DFB's failures as well as his own, writes DW's Michael da Silva.

 It's difficult to know who's the more tragic figure at this point.
 On the one hand, you have Joachim Löw, the once revered coach who led Germany to football's ultimate prize once upon a time but has lost all control of matters on the field.
 On the other, there is the DFB, who had the chance to fire Löw in 2018 but didn't .